 What You Should Know About Safeguard

-To ease your mind a bit, it is important to point out that Safeguard Advisors was established in 2005 and is in its 8th year of business operations.
+To ease your mind a bit, it is important to point out that Safeguard Advisors was established in 2005.
 We maintain an A+ rating with the Better Business Bureau and we have never had any type of complaint lodged against us.

 During the processing and set up of your plan, we never have access to your retirement funds.
 Funds are either transferred directly or rolled over from your current custodian/administrator to another Self Directed custodian, administrator or trustee.
 You always have control of the funds…no one else does.

 Lastly, all of our legal and document work is performed by our Tax Attorney/CPA who has been structuring Self Directed IRA & 401(k) plans for more than 20 years.
-(Information on our Attorney and Senior Advisors can be found on the “About” page.)
+(Information on our Attorney and Senior Advisors can be found in our About section.)